-To better serve the community, the library would benefit from additional parking and a larger facility.
-The library is in need of space to expand its collection and its activity space is becoming inadequate to accommodate demand.
-The limited parking has also become a problem, especially for patrons with special needs.
-The Village should work cooperatively with the library to find solutions to the space and parking problems it is facing.
-Because of its locations, coordination and cooperation with the Park District and District 90 will likely be required to accommodate any building or parking expansion.
+To better serve the community, the Library would benefit from additional parking and a larger facility or offsite space, to accommodate expansion of its collection and services and to meet the growing demand for meeting and activity space.
+The Village should work cooperatively with the Library to find solutions to its space and parking problems, likely requiring coordination and cooperation with the Park District and District 90.